Preparing For Your First VisitFrequently Asked Questions

 How much does each session cost?

 Your session cost will vary with your particular therapist.
 The cost may also vary if you decide to use insurance and how much your insurance will cover.
-The initial visit includes a first time administration start-up fee.
-Our Intake Coordinator is trained to listen and match you with the best therapist to fit your needs on our staff, and will provide detailed payment information on the phone when you reach out for your specific therapist match.
+The initial visit includes a first-time administration start-up fee.
+Our Intake Coordinator is trained to listen and match you with the therapist qualified to fit your needs and will provide detailed payment information on the phone when you reach out for your specific therapist match.
+You can call our intake coordinator today at 312-772-9796, extension 0.

 Will my insurance cover the cost of sessions?